 Deposit Insurance System is administered by the Deposit Insurance Agency.
 Organizational structure of the Agency was established with consideration of the best international practice.
 The Agency has 5 employees including its Head.
 Operational expenses of the Agency are covered from the Deposit Insurance Fund.
 In the event of commencement of liquidation proceedings in any of the banks (according to the Law of Georgia on Activities of Commercial Bank), the Agency will ensure uninterrupted compensation of deposits.

 Deposit Insurance System is supervised by the Supervisor Board consisting of the Minister of Finance of Georgia, President of the National Bank of Georgia, Minister of Economy and Sustainable Development and two independent members.

-In the event of merger of commercial banks, upon occurrence of an insurance case, an individual, within 6 months following such merger, can claim compensation of deposits insured in each bank before merger separately within the coverage level.
+In the event of merger of commercial banks, upon occurrence of an insurance case, depositor, within 6 months following such merger, can claim compensation of deposits insured in each bank before merger separately within the coverage level.
 For insurance cases, occurred after the mentioned period, individual depositors will be compensated with standard procedure.

 If a depositor has several accounts in one bank, they will be summed up.
-The maximum amount to be reimbursed for one bank is GEL 15,000.
+The maximum amount to be reimbursed for each bank is GEL 15,000.
 Deposits of individuals placed in various commercial banks are insured within the set coverage level separately in each commercial bank.